voceconnect/voce-post-widgets/README.txt

 Filter to set the post types the Post Widgets plugin should load on post_widget_post_types

-Filters to set the default arguements for the sidebar: post_widgets_default_sidebar_args post_widgets_default_sidebar_args-$sidebar post_widgets_default_sidebar_args-$post_name
+Filters to set the default arguments for the sidebar: post_widgets_default_sidebar_args post_widgets_default_sidebar_args-$sidebar post_widgets_default_sidebar_args-$post_name